 The failure of the exit strategy is also worth considering because selling a property depends upon factors outside of your control, such as the state of the housing market.

 Whatever your exit strategy is, it would be wise to consider a contingency plan should that situation arise, which may involve extending the finance.
 Correctly planned finance always factors in enough financial space for whatever eventuality arises.

 Breaching the Terms of Your Bridging Loan

-It’s worth stating that commercial bridging finance is, as yet, unregulated in the UK and this means that lenders are at liberty to insert their own terms and conditions.
-You need to read the fine print very carefully before signing on the dotted line to understand what the fees, payments and charges are, and when they’re due.
+It’s worth stating that commercial bridging finance is, as yet, unregulated in the UK, and this means that lenders are at liberty to insert their own terms and conditions.
+You need to read the fine print carefully before signing on the dotted line to understand the fees, payments and charges and when they’re due.

-You also need to understand what the agreed terms of the loan are ensure you do not breach them.
-Many lenders prohibit the renting of a property while it is waiting to be sold for example, so borrowers who choose to rent their property without realising this might risk property repossession.
+You also need to understand the loan’s agreed terms and ensure you do not breach them.
+Many lenders prohibit renting a property while it is waiting to be sold, for example, so borrowers who choose to rent their property without realising it might risk property repossession.

 To Minimise Risks, Check the Fine Print